ChrisMantegna/Lab_Notebook/README.md

 ---
 ### January 18

 Finally wrapped up the Innovation grant draft.
 Finished my readings for BIOL 505, and put down the deposit for my next diving trip.
-Enough for today.
+I was able to get back in touch with Andy James and set a meeting to discuss a data set that may be interesting to me.
+Steven will be away, but Alison may be available to join.
+Definitely cool.

 ---
 ### January 17